List of airports in Afghanistan

 This is a list of airports in Afghanistan, grouped by type and sorted by location.

 Description

-Afghanistan has four international airports which are expected to increase in the future.
-The Kabul International Airport serves the population of Kabul and the surrounding areas; the Maulana Jalaluddin Balkhi International Airport serves northern Afghanistan; the Ahmad Shah Baba International Airport in Kandahar serves the southern parts of the country; and the Khwaja Abdullah Ansari International Airport in Herat serves the population of western Afghanistan.
+Afghanistan has five international airport in different cities and provinces of the country.
+They are primarily under the control of the Ministry of Transport and Civil Aviation, with security being provided by the Afghan National Police.
+The Kabul International Airport serves the population of Kabul and the surrounding provinces; the Mawlana Jalaluddin Mohammad Balkhi International Airport in Mazar-i-Sharif serves northern Afghanistan; the Ahmad Shah Baba International Airport in Kandahar serves the southern part of the country; the Khwaja Abdullah Ansari International Airport in Herat serves the western part of the country, and Khost International Airport serves the population of eastern Afghanistan.
 The Afghan government is seeking to build a new international airport in the Mohammad Agha District of Logar Province.

 There are also about 16 regional domestic airports which are spread over the country in various provinces, which serve the smaller, more remote areas.
 Some of these airports have gravelled airside facilities and operate under visual flight rules.